 This manual coffee grinder is one of the most popular on Amazon as we speak.
 It packs a number of features and it gives you a complete control over the coffee grinds.
 I bought it back in the day when I was looking for an affordable (but not the cheapest) and travel-friendly grinder for my press pot, mainly for camping trips.
 A fellow coffee aficionado recommended me Java grinder and I gave it a try.
 I still pack it wherever I go and it’s become my go-to grinder when everything else fails.
-What I love about it is that it’s great for many different types of coffee: French press, drip, pour-over, Chemex, cold brew French press, Turkish coffee, espresso grind, and much more.
+What I love about it is that it’s great for many different types of coffee: hot and cold brew French press, drip, pour-over, Chemex, Turkish coffee, espresso grind, and much more.

 Just like with other manual grinders, you only need the power of your own hands to grind the beans, which makes it very practical and compact.
 Pack it when you head out to your next road trip or hiking weekend.

 It’s quiet (much more quiet than its electric versions below) and smooth.
 The blades promise to last you a long time and it’s great if you’re grinding smaller batches of coffee as you go about your day.